vojtechhabarta/vojtechhabarta.github.io/edX/DEV201x/index.md

 # Famous Painters

-Application is deployed to [http://www.habarta.cz/edX/DEV201x/app/painters.html](http://www.habarta.cz/edX/DEV201x/app/painters.html)
+Application is located at [this](app/painters.html) address.

-Application is written using TypeScript, Bootstrap and jQuery.
+It is written using TypeScript, Bootstrap and jQuery.
 TypeScript code uses internal modules and is organized this way:

 ### scripts/data.ts